paritytech/canvas/README.md

 If you're unsure about this, our [guided tutorial](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/) will clarify that for you in no time.

-As an endowment for our examples contracts 1-2 ROC tokens should do.
+As an endowment for our example contracts 1-2 ROC tokens should do.

 ## Run it Locally